loranne/pixelarium/README.md

 Python is my most comfortable programming language, and I've gotten familiar with Flask-SQLAlchemy in another project, so those were obvious choices for me to speed this project along.

  ## Image search - tags and title

-This was my first ever real experience playing with natural language processing, though I've thought about the constraints of search a lot.
-In a previous job, I worked for a website while the dev team was in the process of adding Elasticsearch to the site, and I did extensive search testing to see if certain features were working as intended.

  - Limited to searching only tags and title field for images.
 Image relates to Tag via an association table in my db, to handle the many-to-many relationships.
  - Achieved fuzzy matching on search strings through using fuzzywuzzy python library, and setting my WRatio threshold for a valid match at 85 or above.
 This was based on a specific WRatio match I discovered between two related tag searches while testing.